vk-cs/docs-public/docs/en/computing/iaas/service-management/vm/vm-create/vm-create.md

 ### Available OS

 The VK Cloud team has prepared images of some operating systems.
-The list of ready-made images is available in your personal account in the [window for creating a new instance](https://msk.cloud.vk.com/app/en/services/infra/servers/add).
+The list of ready-made images is available in your management console in the [window for creating a new instance](https://msk.cloud.vk.com/app/en/services/infra/servers/add).

 If necessary, you can [import an OS image](../../images/images-manage#exporting_an_image) by yourself.